Table of Contents

 With the exception of provisions related to the endowment and equity value, the provisions of the Civil Code that relate to foundations also apply to registered institutes.

 Title VI of the Law on Commercial Corporations regulates the establishment, operation, termination, and liquidation of co-operatives.
-It also provides the basis for a special legal form that may be considered an NPO: the social co-operative.
-(Law on Commercial Corporations Arts.
-758-773)
+It provides the basis for a special legal form that may be considered an NPO: the social co-operative (Law on Commercial Corporations Articles 758-773).

-The name of the social co-operative must contain the words "sociální družstvo."
-A social co-operative must not change the purpose of its activities in a way that would not be in line with the definition given in the Article 758.
-Social co-operatives also may not change their legal form – merging or splitting – unless the resulting legal form is also a social co-operative.
+The name of the social co-operative must contain the words “sociální družstvo” (Law on Commercial Corporations Article 759).
+A social co-operative must not change the purpose of its activities in a way that would not be in line with the definition given in Article 758, above.
+Social co-operatives also may not change their legal form – merging or splitting – unless the resulting legal form is also a social co-operative (Law on Commercial Corporations Article 760).

-A member of the social co-operative may be only a person employed by the social co-operative, working for it as a volunteer, or a person to which the social co-operative provides its services.
+The members of a social co-operative comprise: persons employed by the social co-operative, persons working for it as volunteers, or persons to whom the social co-operative provides its services.
 Every member of the social co-operative is obliged to contribute to the basic property of the social co-operative.
 Membership in the social co-operative is not transferrable to other persons.

 Social co-operatives may engage in entrepreneurial activities.
 However, a social cooperative is not permitted to: issue bonds or secure liabilities of other persons with its property; participate in commercial activities of other persons or be a part of a contract on silent partnership; or alienate or sublet its branch to a legal person that is not a social co-operative.